 Just after [WWII], several Magnetophons were brought to the United States by returning military personnel and exhibited to gatherings of engineers.
 At such a meeting in 1946, Alexander Poniatoff saw the Magnetophon for the first time.

 While others in the industry scoffed at this relatively primitive magnetic recorder as an impractical novelty, Poniatoff saw in it a potential product worthy of his technical team.
-Ampex set about improving the concept exemplified by the Magnetophon, and in 1947, produced a recorder which demonstrated the practicality of magnetic recording.
+Ampex set about improving the concept exemplified by the Magnetophon, and in 1947, produced a recorder that demonstrated the practicality of magnetic recording.

 The Ampex Model 200 was the first professional-quality magnetic recorder to be offered commercially.
 It was immediately adopted by the radio broadcasting industry as a basic tool for producton and time-delay of network broadcasts in 1948 and by the music business for mastering high fidelity records.